rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 Then the king gave Daniel high honors and many great gifts, and made him ruler over the whole province of Babylon and chief prefect over all the wise men of Babylon. ^0248

 Daniel made a request of the king, and he appointed Shadrach, Meshach, and Abednego over the affairs of the province of Babylon.
-But Daniel remained at the king’s court. ^0249
+But Daniel remained at the king's court. ^0249

 King Nebuchadnezzar made an image of gold, whose height was sixty cubits and its breadth six cubits.
 He set it up on the plain of Dura, in the province of Babylon. ^0301